izyware/izy-proxy/README.md

     * the session management relies on some of the data structure in legacy /apps/izyware/index

 ## Feature Requests
+* networking
+    * net.http needs to allow for passing a transport agent
+        * support HTTP, HTTPS, and SOCKS options
+        * for browser context require toolbar.
 * context
     * domains need to become part of the context
     * APIs is not domain aware. nede to add that